A simple quantum dot: numerical and variational solutions: Introduction

-We wish to adopt this example as a case study of a problem that is interesting (classically, there is no bound state) and yet is amenable to straightforward numerical solution in a variety of ways.
-A direct solution to the Schr\"odinger Equation (SE) is not presented in Griffiths, and that is what we wish to do in the present paper, in a form suitable for undergraduates with access to a diagonalization subroutine, as is available on any computing platform.
-The primary quantity calculated is the lowest energy eigenvalue, with additional discussion of the lowest energy eigenstate.
-Even without knowing the form of the wave function, we can surmise that the state is bounded if its energy is lower than the characteristic energy,
+We wish to adopt the crossed-trough example as a case study of a problem that is interesting (classically, there is no bound state) and yet is amenable to straightforward numerical solution in a variety of ways.
+A direct solution to the Schr\"odinger equation is not presented in Griffiths, and that is what we wish to do in the present paper, in a form suitable for undergraduates with access to a diagonalization subroutine, as is available on any computing platform.
+We will discuss three numerical methods, each with its distinct advantages: (i) matrix mechanics, (ii) finite differences, and (iii) mode matching.

-which gives the minimum threshold (hence the subscript~`t') energy for a particle of mass $m_0$ confined to a one-dimensional infnite well of width $a$.
-That is, a particle freely propagating along one of the arms of the cross is necessarily bound in the transverse direction, and thus has an energy at least equal to that of a particle in a one-dimensional square well with barrier height $V_0$.
-As $V_0 \rightarrow \infty$, this minimum is given by $E_{\rm t}$.

-We will discuss three distinct numerical methods, (i) matrix mechanics, (ii) finite differences, and (iii) mode-matching.
-Each of these methods has their distinct advantages, as we will point out below.
-We will also introduce a simplified model, known as the tight-binding model, and a simple analytical solution, closely related to the mode-matching numerical method.

 The outline of this paper is as follows.
-In Section~\ref{matrixmechanics} we present the solution using matrix mechanics.
-We consider this the most straightforward and most flexible method, although the usage of matrix mechanics for elementary problems has not yet appeared in undergraduate textbooks.
-A clear description of the method is provided in Ref.~[\onlinecite{marsiglio09}], and a two-dimensional generalization can be found in Ref.~[\onlinecite{pavelich16}].
-The flexibility of this method is apparent in that rounded potentials (i.e. not just potentials with vertical walls) and rounded geometries (not necessarily square geometries as is the case here) can be used with this method.
-On the other hand, we will require a non-infinite potential and a confining box, as will be described below, but the first of these is actually a more physical feature for the problem, and the second poses no major difficulties.
+In Section~\ref{matrixmechanics}, we present the solution using matrix mechanics.
+We consider this the most straightforward and flexible method.
+While matrix mechanics is rare in elementary textbooks, the technique has been applied to the one-dimensional harmonic oscillator \cite{marsiglio09} and to one-dimensional \cite{pavelich15} and two-dimensional \cite{pavelich16} periodic array problems in this journal.